Festival de Cine Africano de Córdoba / CC BY-SA (https://creativecommons.org/licenses/by-sa/2.0)

 Andrei Tarkovsky, a Russian movie director, writer, and actor, was born on April 4, 1932.
-He began studying music and Arabic in Moscow before he enrolled in the Soviet film school VGIK (The Gerasimov Institute of Cinematography), where he spent more than five years through rigorous training.
+He began studying music and Arabic in Moscow before he enrolled in the Soviet film school VGIK (The Gerasimov Institute of Cinematography), where he spent more than five years in rigorous training.

-Poet Architecture - Flickr [Public domain]Andrei Tarkovsky is regarded as one of the most important and influential film makers of the Soviet era in Russia and the one of the greatest in part of the 20th century.
+Poet Architecture - Flickr [Public domain]Andrei Tarkovsky is regarded as one of the most important and influential filmmakers of the Soviet era in Russia and the one of the greatest in part of the 20th century.
 His films are characterized by a sense of spirituality, extremely long lengths, and memorable images of exceptional beauty.
 Recurring symbols and motifs in his films are reflections, running water, childhood, memories, and dreams.
-His style of cinematography was very unique, as if it was a language on its own and expresses aspects of life as realistic as it can be; he has opened up a whole new perspective on how we view our lives and how films can affect our daily life.
+His style of cinematography is very unique, as if it were a language on its own, and it expresses aspects of life as realistic as can be; he has opened up a whole new perspective on how we view our lives and how films can affect our daily life.

 Page created on 7/19/2011 12:00:00 AM

 Last edited 2/22/2021 6:34:03 PM